noteed/hurling/README.md

 # Hurling - a Humming worker running Docker commands

+The idea of Hurlign is to read `docker run` commands from a Humming queue and actually call `docker run`.

+A special case where a GitHub Hooks `push` payload is implemented and result in a call to `images.reesd.com/reesd/builder`.

 A sample Docker image used to try Hurling can be built with `make` and run
 with: